Ayotomiwa/TicTacToe/README.md

 </p>

-As seen above the user can select one of three modes- Easy, Medium & Hard.
+As seen above, the user can select one of three modes- Easy, Medium & Hard.
 On Easy mode, the AI plays at random.
 It does not intend to win or block the Human Player from winning, it is comletely useless.
-However, in the medium and hard mode, the AI is smart enough to block the Human player from winning, and further guarantees a win or a draw in hard mode.
-The AI in Hard mode does this by usinga brute force Algorithm called Mini-Max.
+However, in the medium and hard mode, the AI is smart enough to win or block the Human player from winning.
+A win or draw is guaranteed by the AI if the user selects Hard Mode, the AI uses a brute force Algorithm called Mini-Max to stay several steps ahead of the human player.

 # Mini-Max Algorithm

-This algortithm can be used in solved games like tictactoe that require just two players.
-In this implemenation, the recursive function returns a value when a terminal state is reached i.e  +10 for winning, -10 for losing and 0 for a draw. if no terminal state is reached, it continues to go through all the available locations on the board,and  recursively calls the minimax function on each available location, and return the best value.The best move is the index of the best value.
+In this MiniMax implementation, the recursive mininmax function returns a value when a terminal state is reached i.e  +10 for winning, -10 for losing and 0 for a draw. if no terminal state is reached, the AI continues to go through all the available locations on the board, and recursively calls the minimax function on each available location.
+The AI plays for both players until a terminal state is reached and no location is left.
+The returned value of the function is the best value and the best move is the index of the best value.

+I made several Hard-Coded improvements to the Hard Mode, so it does not fully rely on the Mini-Max Algorithm.
+First, the AI is able to play it's first at random if the board is empty to avoid repetitive moves by the AI.
+Also, the AI is smart enough to take an early win when the human Player makes an error.

 <p>
 <img src="src/main/java/com/captainnigeria/tictactoe/Game Snapshots/Untitled video - Made with Clipchamp.gif" hspace=80 style=" width:400px ; height:300x">